 With this faith we will be able to hew out of the mountain of despair a stone of hope.
-With this faith we will be able to transform the jangling discords of our nation into a beautiful symphony of brotherhood."
+With this faith we will be able to transform the jangling discords of our nation into a beautiful symphony of brotherhood.

-The monument will be officially dedicated Sunday, which is the 48th anniversary of the March on Washington, where King's speech was delivered.
+The monument will be officially dedicated Aug.
+28, which is the 48th anniversary of the March on Washington, where King's speech was delivered.
 It opened to the public on Monday.

-Andrew Young, the former U.S. Ambassador to the United Nations who was a dear friend and confidant to King, tells NPR host Michel Martin that he "gets choked up" when thinking about the approaching dedication.
-The conversation also included Martin Luther King, III, eldest son of the slain civil rights leader.
+Andrew Young, the former U.S. ambassador to the United Nations, who was a dear friend and confidant to King, tells NPR host Michel Martin that he "gets choked up" when thinking about the approaching dedication.
+The conversation also included Martin Luther King III, eldest son of the slain civil rights leader.

-But Young said King was so adamant about going to Memphis to help the sanitation workers that he took a 4 a.m. bus to get there.
+But Young says King was so adamant about going to Memphis to help the sanitation workers that he took a 4 a.m. bus to get there.
 He delivered his well-known "Mountaintop" speech that night.
 And the next day he was assassinated.

-The Ambassador notes that King often said: "You're gonna die.
+The ambassador notes that King often said: "You're gonna die.
 You don't have anything to say about that.
 That's the one thing that unites all humanity.
 The only thing you have to say is what you die for.
 And in order to die for something, you have to start now living for something."

 "Particularly with this global crisis, a lot of people have lost hope, and hope is so important.
 What perhaps is most significant is we have in the backdrop presidents and war memorials.
-And now you have a memorial dedicated to a man who advocated peace, love, forgiveness, respect and dignity," he said.
+And now you have a memorial dedicated to a man who advocated peace, love, forgiveness, respect and dignity," he says.